tianshubao1/uq4phy_traffic_network/README.md

 These cmds may take a few hours for each one to finish.

-For example, you can do the following for `maemis` model using METR-LA datasets.
+You can do the following for `maemis` model using METR-LA datasets.

 |          | Command | Description|
 | -------- | -------- | -------- |